LiJiahao-Alex/www24-rebuttal/reviewer3.md

 - In the training phase, the training set is available and the test set is not.
 - In the testing phase, the training set is not available and the testing set is available.
 - The three evaluation methods of AUROC, AUPRC and F1 score need to be performed on the test set.
+- AUROC, AUPRC and F1 score are all evaluated on the test set but not on the training set because the training set has no labels.

 # 6.Find the best model design
 "The last paragraph of Section 5 indicates that the key is finding the best model design to solve the overgeneralization problem."
 The reading of last paragraph of Section 5 **should be followed up with Section 6 (387-393 lines)**.
 The logic we like to state is that while finding the best model design is the key to solving the overgeneralization problem, it is not the only key.